Python-PyQt/PyQt6-Docs/descriptions/QtWidgets/QTreeWidgetItem-setTextAlignment-f.rst

     :status: todo
     :pysig: 61569f2965b7a369eb10b6d75d410d11
     :realsig: (int,int)
-    :digest: 64da07e32a0a8cb83cccc7fb1471784f
+    :digest: 2a041febe1874c9a7888f006f73e4f46

+Use the overload that takes a Qt::Alignment argument.

-Sets the text alignment for the label in the given *column* to the *alignment* specified (see :sip:ref:`~PyQt6.QtCore.Qt.Alignment`).
+Sets the text alignment for the label in the given *column* to the *alignment* specified.

-.. seealso:: :sip:ref:`~PyQt6.QtWidgets.QTreeWidgetItem.textAlignment`.
+.. seealso:: :sip:ref:`~PyQt6.QtWidgets.QTreeWidgetItem.textAlignment`, Qt::Alignment.